AdobeDocs/learning-manager.en/help/migrated/kb/module-not-marked-complete.md

 # **Cause**

-SCORM 2004 defines&nbsp;the success and completion criteria and sends the statements for both separately.
+SCORM 2004 defines the success and completion criteria and sends the statements for both separately.

-For example, let there be a content set with a&nbsp;**Completion Criteria** of 100% slide views and **Success Criteria** set as "Quiz is Passed".
+For example, let there be a content set with a **Completion Criteria** of 100% slide views and **Success Criteria** set as "Quiz is Passed".

 A learner, completes the course, but fails the quiz.
-In this case, the progress is 100%,&nbsp;but the module is marked as incomplete as the learner fails to meet the **Success Criteria**.
+In this case, the progress is 100%, but the module is marked as incomplete as the learner fails to meet the **Success Criteria**.

 # **Solution**